Organization and Legal Structure

 Wetting and dispersing additives, one of the division’s main product groups, help improve the distribution of pigments and filling materials, and enable them to function better, for example in coatings and plastics.
 With the help of defoamers and air-release additives, foaming is prevented during the manufacture of coatings and paints as well as in end customers’ applications.
 Surface additives are used to produce special properties such as shiny, matte or especially smooth surfaces.
 Rheology additives improve, for example, the flow behavior of coatings and plastics.
 The division also manufactures measuring and testing instruments that are used to determine surface properties, color shades, and optical effects.

-The division sells its products in the important regions via its own companies and branches.
+The division markets its products in the important regions via its own companies and branches.
 In addition, a dense network of dealers and agents markets its products worldwide.
 BYK generates the highest share of its sales in Europe, followed by Asia and the Americas.
-In terms of countries, the U.S. make the largest contribution to sales, followed by China and Germany.
+In terms of countries, the U.S. makes the largest contribution to sales, followed by China and Germany.

-BYK is among the most innovative suppliers in its markets.
-It continually expands and supplements its product portfolio.
+BYK continually expands and supplements its product portfolio.
 To gear its innovation activities closely to the needs of the markets, the division has its own network of development laboratories, which cooperate closely with customers in the respective regions.
 At the same time, new fields of application are continually tapped for existing or new products.

 ALTANA concentrates the development, production, and sale of effect pigments in the ECKART division.
 Customers use these products to achieve visual and functional effects, primarily in coatings, plastics, printing inks, cosmetics, and construction materials.
 The principal raw materials are aluminum, copper, and zinc.
 Aside from metallic effect pigments, other pigments are offered based on artificial substrates.
 The division’s portfolio is supplemented by effect printing inks and services.